 - you object to the processing and there are no overriding legitimate grounds for processing;

-- the processing is unlawful and you refuse to delete the personal data and instead request that the use of your personal data be restricted; we no longer need your personal data for the purposes of processing, but you do need it to assert, exercise or defend legal claims, or
+- MACS no longer needs your personal data for the purposes of processing, but you do need it to assert, exercise or defend legal claims, or

-- Right to revoke consents: You can revoke your consent given to us at any time with effect for the future.
-This revocation can take place in the form of an informal notification to the below contact addresses (see no. 4 herein).
-This also applies to consents that you have given us before the validity of the GDPR (i.e. before 25 May 2018).
+- Right to revoke consents: You can revoke your consent given to MACS at any time with effect for the future.
+This revocation can take place in the form of an informal notification to the above contact addresses .
+This also applies to consents that you have given MACS before the validity of the GDPR (before 25 May 2018).
 If you revoke your consent, the legality of the data processing carried out up to then will not be affected.
-As a rule, the consequence of a revocation is that you can no longer use[-] or not use in full the services covered by consent.
+As a rule, the consequence of a revocation is that you can no longer or not use in full the services covered by consent.

-- Right to data transferability: You have the right to receive personal data concerning you that you have provided to us in a structured, common and machine-readable format and to transmit this data to others.
+- Right to data transferability: You have the right to receive personal data concerning you that you have provided to MACS in a structured, common and machine-readable format and to transmit this data to others.
 Details and restrictions can be found in Art.
 20 GDPR.
 Exercising this right does not affect your right to erasure ("right to be forgotten").

-- Right of complain to the supervisory authority: If you believe that the processing of your data by us violates applicable data protection law, you have the right of appeal to one of the competent supervisory authorities, i.e. in particular the State Office for Data Protection Supervision (Hamburg) or the respective supervisory authority in the member state of your place of residence, your workplace or the place of presumed data protection violation.
+- Right of complain to the supervisory authority: If you believe that the processing of your data by MACS violates applicable data protection law, you have the right of appeal to one of the competent supervisory authorities, e.g. in particular the State Office for Data Protection Supervision (Hamburg) or the respective supervisory authority in the member state of your place of residence, your workplace or the place of presumed data protection violation.

 Reference to your right of objection under Art.
 21 GDPR

-You have the right to object to the processing of your data at any time for reasons arising from your particular situation, if we base this processing on the fact that it is either:
+You also have the right to object to the processing of your data at any time, if we process your personal data for direct advertising (e.g. in the context of our newsletter).

 Details of your rights can also be found in Articles 15 to 21 of the GDPR and Sections 32 to 37 BDSG (in the version applicable from 25 May 2018).

-Last Edited on 2018-05-25
+Last Edited on 2018-09-17